-Most people will generally agree that the bat is easier to balance when the barrel is up.
+Most people will agree that objects are easier to balance when more mass is at the top.
 Rotational inertia is a measure of how difficult it is to get an object to rotate.
 Objects are harder to rotate if more of their mass is further away from the axis of rotation.
 With the barrel on top, more of the mass of the bat is further away from the rotation axis on your hand.
 Therefore, it is harder to rotate and easier to balance.
 This effect is even more pronounced if you balance a broom or a golf club.
 They will balance more easily with the handle in your hand.